-The FTSE 100/UK 100 is readily available to traders online as a spread bet, Contract for Difference or Exchange Traded Fund product.
-It does not, however, provide comprehensive exposure to companies with a strong UK bias, as many large international corporations are included in the index.
+The FTSE 100 does not provide comprehensive exposure to companies with a strong UK bias, as many large international corporations are included in the index.
 Typical examples include HSBC (global banking giant), Royal Dutch Shell (Netherlands oil company), Xstrata (Australian miner) and Antofagasta (Chilean miner).

 Many foreign or global companies like to list in London as this helps them to raise capital via a UK share issue.
 The FTSE 100 in effect reflects the prices of the biggest companies listed in London, regardless of nationality.